6 Local Naming Parameters in the tnsnames.ora File

 The tnsnames.ora

-file is a configuration file that contains network service names mapped to connect descriptors for the local naming method, or net service names mapped to listener protocol addresses.
+file is a configuration file that contains network service names that are mapped to connect descriptors for the Local Naming method.

-A net service name is an alias mapped to a database network address contained in a connect descriptor.
-A connect descriptor contains the location of the listener through a protocol address and the service name of the database to which to connect.
-Clients and database servers (that are clients of other database servers) use the net service name when making a connection with an application.
+A net service name is an alias that is mapped to a database network address that is contained in a connect descriptor.
+A connect descriptor contains the location of the listener that is accessed through a protocol address and the service name of the database to which to connect.
+Clients and database servers that are clients of other database servers use the net service name when connecting with applications.

 -